ParallelMaths/parallel/pages/10-15-optical-illusions.md

 * [ ] randomly
 :::

-My favourite among these illusion is the dragon whose eyes follow you around the room.
+My favourite among these illusions is the dragon whose eyes follow you around the room.

-You can download a printout via this link and this video shows how to make your own dragon.
+You can [download a printout via this link](https://www.thinkfun.com/wp-content/uploads/2014/10/Dragon-Illusion-BBC.pdf){target="_blank"} and the following video shows how to make your own dragon.

 @[youtube](sMmSMpb_FQ8?rel=0)